akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 - NOT EMPTY

 ::: info
-The format of the date is: yyyy-mm-dd.
+The format of the date is: yyyy-mm-dd H:i:s.
 :::

 ### Example